karanphougat/ProfitableAppNiches/README.md

 Our goal for this project is to analyze data to help our developers understand what kinds of apps are likely to attract more users.

+Disclaimer - This project is a result of my data science learning efforts on the platform, Dataquest.io

 # Goals

 - Clean app stores' sample dataset.